-SFA: Suicide First Aid through Understanding Suicide Interventions for HR Professionals
+SFA: Suicide First Aid through Understanding Suicide Interventions

 SFAUSI is comprised of 4 parts, each approximately 90 minutes duration.
 The programme teaches and practices the skills and knowledge needed to identify someone who may be thinking about suicide and competently intervene to help coping and create suicide-safety as a first aid approach.